-Teacher participants in the 2019 pilot program noted that the Institute was a significant professional development experience that changed the way they view World War II in the Pacific.
-Student participants reported that the research and Hawai’i-based learning activities challenged their thinking and expanded their perspective of history.
+Past teacher participants noted that the Institute was a significant professional development experience that changed the way they view World War II in the Pacific.
+Student participants reported that the research and Hawaiʻi-based learning activities challenged their thinking and expanded their perspective of history.

-Applications are now being accepted for Sacrifice for Freedom®: World War II in the Pacific Student & Teacher Institute 2020.
+Applications are now being accepted for the 2022 Sacrifice for Freedom®: World War II in the Pacific Student & Teacher Institute.
 Program and travel fees are paid by the Pearl Harbor Historic Site partners.

-A team is comprised of one student and one teacher and prospective teams submit a joint application.
-Teams must meet these requirements
+A team consists of one student and one teacher.
+A prospective team submits a joint application.
+Teams must meet these requirements:

 •Teacher applicants of any subject from grades 6-12 may apply.
 School librarians are eligible for this program.

 •Teacher applicants must be employed or serving as public, private, parochial, charter, independent, or home school educators.

 •All accepted participants will be required to submit full proof of COVID-19 vaccination.

 Teams selected will work over the course of six months to research the context of World War II in the Pacific and specifically, the life of a Silent Hero® who died in World War II and is buried in or memorialized at the National Memorial Cemetery of the Pacific in Honolulu, Hawaiʻi.

 Teams need to be available for travel from July 24 to July 30, 2022.
 The program will begin in January 2022 with required online course work and continue after summer travel with the completion of the Silent Hero profile for NHDSilentHeroes.org.